drduh/macOS-Security-and-Privacy-Guide/README.md

 Find `InstallESD.dmg` which is inside the installation application.
 Locate it in Terminal or with Finder, right click on the application bundle, select **Show Package Contents** and navigate to **Contents** > **SharedSupport** to find the file `InstallESD.dmg`

-Before continuing, [verify](https://support.apple.com/en-us/HT201259) the file's integrity by comparing its SHA-256 hash with others found in [InstallESD_Hashes.csv](https://github.com/drduh/macOS-Security-and-Privacy-Guide/blob/master/InstallESD_Hashes.csv).
+[Verify](https://support.apple.com/en-us/HT201259) file integrity by comparing its SHA-256 hash with others found in [InstallESD_Hashes.csv](https://github.com/drduh/macOS-Security-and-Privacy-Guide/blob/master/InstallESD_Hashes.csv) or [notpeter/apple-installer-checksums](https://github.com/notpeter/apple-installer-checksums).

 To determine which macOS versions and builds originally shipped with or are available for a Mac, see [HT204319](https://support.apple.com/en-us/HT204319).

 ```console
 $ shasum -a 256 InstallESD.dmg